timm/tested/docs/onScript.md

 ]]
 ```
 Note the hook from here to the above library
-- at start up, my code runs eg[`the.go`]
+- at start up, my code runs eg[`the.go`] which has a default of `ls` and which can be changed on the command line using the `-g` flag;
-- before running any demo, my code resets the seed to the value of `the.seed`.
+- before running any demo, my code resets the seed to the value of `the.seed` which has a default value of `10019` and a which can be changed on the command-line using the `-s` flag.

 The  parser is simple (if you understand  regular expression captures):